 - 7. As regards the ERDF regions, the regional development programmes also form the reference framework for using other Community financial instruments.
-This will allow greater consistency to be achieved between the various forms of Community financial assistance in the regions concerned (1).
+This will allow greater consistency to be achieved between the various forms of Community financial assistance in the regions concerned.
 The Commission will ensure that account is taken of this need in administering the other Community funds. - 8.
-However, as stated in the Council Resolution of 6 February 1979 (2), the programmes also constitute the most appropriate framework for coordinating national and Community regional policies.
-Such coordination must be achieved through more precise information on regional policy and regional planning in the various Member States and through comparison of the objectives set and the resources deployed, identifying the points of convergence and divergence, so that a balanced distribution of economic activities in the Community can be progressively achieved (3).
-Such examination could relate to such matters as the cost and effectiveness of the various types of aid, the concept and assessment of infrastructure requirements, programmes for frontier regions, and study of the regional impact of public expenditure.
-In this connection, an important role can be played by the Regional Policy Committee, attached to the Council and the Commission, which was set up with a view to contributing to the coordination of the regional policies of the Member States. - (1)Where policy on agricultural structures is concerned, it is intended that in future common actions with a regional orientation will have to form part of the regional development programmes.
-This is already the case with the agricultural decisions to promote drainage in Ireland and Northern Ireland (0.J.
-No L 43 of 20.2.1979) and reafforestation in the Mediterranean regions (0.J.
-No L 38 of 14.2.1979).
+However, as stated in the Council Resolution of 6 February 1979, 2 the programmes also constitute the most appropriate framework for coordinating national and Community regional policies.
+Such coordination must be achieved through more precise information on regional policy and regional planning in the various Member States and through comparison of the objectives set and the resources deployed, identifying the points of convergence and divergence, so that a balanced distribution of economic activities in the Community can be progressively achieved.
+3 Such examination could relate to such matters as the cost and effectiveness of the various types of aid, the concept and assessment of infrastructure requirements, programmes for frontier regions, and study of the regional impact of public expenditure.
+In this connection, an important role can be played by the Regional Policy Committee, attached to the Council and the Commission, which was set up with a view to contributing to the coordination of the regional policies of the Member States. - 9.
+In addition, the guidelines and priorities established on the basis of the periodic report on social and economic trends in the regions of the Community, the first of which the Commission will present to the Council in 1980, as pro─vided for in the Council Decisions and Resolution of 6 February 1979, will help to define the Community criteria for such coordination.

+Where policy on agricultural structures is concerned, it is intended that in future common actions with a regional orientation will have to form part of the regional development programmes.
+This is already the case with the agricultural decisions to promote drainage in Ireland and Northern Ireland (OJ L 43 of 20.2.1979) and reafforestation in the Mediterranean regions (OJ L 38 of 14.2.1979).
 It is also the case with all the other Commission proposals in this field.
-In addition, the proposal for a Regulation concerning interest rebates for certain loans with a structural objective (DOC.
-COM 3 final of 9 February 1979) in connection with the European Monetary System states that eligible investments in regions for which the Member States are required to present regional development programmes must come within the framework of these programmes. - (2)0.J.
-No C 36 of 9 February 1979. - (3)It should also be pointed out here that the recent Commission Communication or regional aid systems provides that the regional aids awarded in the regions benefiting from the ERDF should in principle form part of a regional development programme within the meaning of Article 6 of Regulation (EEC) No 724/75 establishing the Fund (0.J.
-No C 31 of 3 February 1979).
+In addition, the proposal for a Regulation concerning interests rebates for certain loans with a structural objective (Doc.
+COM 31 final of 9 February 1979) in connection with the European Monetary System states that eligible investments in regions for which the Member States are required to present regional development programmes must come within the framework of these programmes.

+&lt;sup>2 0J C 36 of 9.2.1979.

+It should also be pointed out here that the recent Commission Communication on regional aid systems provides that the regional aids awarded in the regions benefiting from the ERDF should in principle form part of a regional development programme within the meaning of Article 6 of Regulation (EEC) No 724/75 establishing the Fund (OJ C 31 of 3.2.1979).